Jesseekoh/alx-system_engineering-devops/0x00-shell_basics/README.md

 1-listit lists the content of the current directory 2-bring_me_home changes directory to home

-3-listfiles list files in a directory with more info like permission, date modified.
+3-listfiles lists files in a directory with more info like permission, date modified.
+4-listmorefiles lists all files in a directory even the hidden ones